l3das/L3DAS21/README.md

 ```
 These scripts automatically extract the archives and delete the zip files.

+Alternatively, it is possible to manually download the dataset from [zenodo](https://zenodo.org/record/4642005#.YGcX-hMzaAx)

 ## Pre-processing
 The file **preprocessing.py** provides automated routines that load the raw audio waveforms and their correspondent metadata, apply custom pre-processing functions and save numpy arrays (.pkl files) containing the separate predictors and target matrices.